movingpictures83/CSVNeg2Zero/README.md

 # Language: Python
 # Input: CSV (file with negative values)
 # Output: EDA (edge attribute file for Cytoscape)
-# Tested with: PluMA 1.0, Python 3.6
+# Tested with: PluMA 1.1, Python 3.6
+# Dependency: Plugin CSV2GML

 PluMA plugin to take a network represented as a CSV file and produce an EDge Attribute (EDA) file for Cytoscape, with all negative-weight